perry-mitchell/ulidx/README.md

  ¹ React-Native is supported if `crypto.getRandomValues()` is polyfilled. [`react-native-get-random-values`](https://github.com/LinusU/react-native-get-random-values) is one such library that should work well with `ulidx`.
 It should be imported before `ulidx` is used.

-### Web
+### Browser

-`ulidx` provides a web bundle that is basically a UMD wrapper around a CommonJS build of the library.
-It should work as a stand-alone script (exposing `window.ulidx`), or via imports being processed by a build tool like Webpack or Rollup.

-**Do note** that the standard web bundle is _sub optimal_, as tree shaking will not occur.
-It is therefore advised that, in situations where you control the build procedure and have tools available like Webpack or Rollup, you configure your build to include the **ESM** bundle instead at `ulidx/dist/esm/index.js`.
-You will need to disable bundling (by stubbing) for `node:crypto`, which can be easily handled in Webpack by using a plugin:
+`ulidx` provides browser bundles in both ESM and CommonJS varieties.
+Importing should be automatic, but you can import them directly:

+ * `dist/browser/index.js` - Browser ESM build
+ * `dist/browser/index.cjs` - Browser CommonJS build

+Unlike version 1.x, these browser builds cannot simply be injected into the browser.
+They must be included in a build system of some kind, like Rollup or Webpack.

+Note that you can use the Node-based builds in the browser if you use such an aforementioned tool, but you will need to stub `node:crypto` to do so.
+Consider the following example in Webpack using a plugin:

 ```javascript
 {